universemaster/jinniExport/README.md

 jinniExport
 ===========

-A simple node app that exports all your jinni.com ratings into a JSON file
+A simple node app that exports all your jinni.com ratings to a JSON file